-- Prevent rain, snow, condensation and water droplets from contacting the lamp as this may cause bulb failure and possible shattering; - Quartz halogen bulbs run with a high internal pressure in excess of atmospheric.
-Whilst the construction is inherently strong, there is a slight risk of the bulb shattering; - Never look directly into an illuminated searchlight as this may cause severe damage to eyesight.
-If it is necessary to inspect a lamp whilst in operation, always wear suitable protective goggles; - Should it be necessary to examine the lamp with the lid removed, always use a protective shield and wear goggles to ensure a safe working environment; - Never attempt to clean a lamp whilst in use; - Searchlights get hot.
-Never touch the unit when lit and always allow 15 to 20 minutes for cooling down after turning the searchlight off; - Never place anything on or cover the searchlight when in use; - Ensure the lamp has cooled sufficiently before removal; - If undue force appears necessary to remove the lamp, the equipment should be inspected by a competent person or contact the manufacturer; - When breaking a lamp for disposal, care must be taken to ensure the glass fragments are safely contained.
-This operation must be performed out of doors in free air.
-In all circumstances refer to the lamp manufacturers instructions packed with the lamp: - Due to the vast range of lamps available it may appear possible that more powerful lamps can be used in the equipment than for which it was designed.
+- Prevent rain, snow, condensation and water droplets from contacting the lamp as this may cause bulb failure and possible shattering; - EmArc lamps operate under very high-pressure conditions (up to 200 bar) and at high temperatures (inner bulb temp 1000°C max) and may unexpectedly shatter; - Lamps must not be used beyond their rated service life.
+Operation beyond the rated service life will increase the likelihood of bulb rupture; fast switching cycles will reduce lamp life. - Never look directly into an illuminated searchlight as this may cause severe damage to eyesight from UV.
+If it is necessary to inspect a lamp whilst in operation, always wear suitable protective goggles; - Should it be necessary to examine the lamp with the lid removed, always use safety goggles or face mask and protective gloves to ensure a safe working environment; - Never attempt to clean the searchlight whilst in use; - Searchlights get hot.
+Never touch the unit when lit and always allow 15 to 20 minutes for cooling down after turning the searchlight off; - Never place anything on or cover the searchlight when in use; - Ensure the lamp has cooled sufficiently before removal (minimum 10 minutes after switching off); - If undue force appears necessary to remove the lamp, the equipment should be inspected by a competent person or contact the manufacturer; - Due to the vast range of lamps available it may appear possible that more powerful lamps can be used in the equipment than for which it was designed.
 Even when the unit will physically accept a higher wattage or voltage lamp, this substitution is not recommended and is dangerous.
-This action will also void any warranties on the equipment.
+This action will also void any warranties on the equipment. - In the event of a bulb rapture, a limited amount of mercury vapour could be emitted.
+To avoid inhaling this mercury vapour (which is toxic and can be harmful for lungs and nervous system) using a mask remove the front bezel from the searchlight and ventilate thoroughly for a period of at least 30 minutes. - At the end of rated life, when lamp is removed from service, please dispose of in accordance with local universal waste law (Lamps are stamped with Hg mark).
+Some areas require all mercury containing lamps to be recycled, contact your environmental department for any regulation that may apply.